 Our premium body butter, Sativa Lush Whipped Butter also incorporates silk amino acids and kigelia (sausage tree) extract.
 The unique blend of ingredients in this butter makes it a compelling choice with recent studies 2,3 proving kigelia is anti-fungal, anti-bacterial, analgesic, anti-inflammatory, and can even halt the spread of human melanoma cells.

 Lotions are typically better suited for less sensitive skin and to use within your usual daily office work routine.
-For this winter, it is a good idea to use a quality, organic body butter to help protect you from skin dryness, itchiness and irritation.
-As you are likely to be inside more during the winter season, exposed to heating sources that tend to try the air out, applying body butter to your skin as part of your morning routine will help keep your skin nourished all day long at this cold time of the year!
+For winter and dry, windy weather, it is a good idea to use a quality, organic body butter to help protect you from skin dryness, itchiness and irritation.
+As you are likely to be inside more during the winter season, exposed to heating sources that tend to try the air out, applying body butter to your skin as part of your morning routine will help keep your skin nourished all day long at cold and dry times of the year!

 Find this article helpful?
 Pin it for later!